 # Create a self-signed certificate that can be used for code signing $SigningCert = New-SelfSignedCertificate -CertStoreLocation cert:\LocalMachine\my ` -Subject "CN=contoso.com" ` -KeyAlgorithm RSA ` -KeyLength 2048 ` -Provider "Microsoft Enhanced RSA and AES Cryptographic Provider" ` -KeyExportPolicy Exportable ` -KeyUsage DigitalSignature ` -Type CodeSigningCert # Export the certificate so that it can be imported to the hybrid workers Export-Certificate -Cert $SigningCert -FilePath .\hybridworkersigningcertificate.cer # Import the certificate into the trusted root store so the certificate chain can be validated Import-Certificate -FilePath .\hybridworkersigningcertificate.cer -CertStoreLocation Cert:\LocalMachine\Root # Retrieve the thumbprint for later use $SigningCert.Thumbprint

-Copy the certificate created to each Hybrid Runbook Worker in a group.
-Run the following script to import the certificate and configure the Hybrid Worker to use signature validation on runbooks.
+Copy the certificate that you've created to each Hybrid Runbook Worker in a group.
+Run the following script to import the certificate and configure the workers to use signature validation on runbooks.

 # Install the certificate into a location that will be used for validation.
 New-Item -Path Cert:\LocalMachine\AutomationHybridStore Import-Certificate -FilePath .\hybridworkersigningcertificate.cer -CertStoreLocation Cert:\LocalMachine\AutomationHybridStore # Import the certificate into the trusted root store so the certificate chain can be validated Import-Certificate -FilePath .\hybridworkersigningcertificate.cer -CertStoreLocation Cert:\LocalMachine\Root # Configure the hybrid worker to use signature validation on runbooks.
 Set-HybridRunbookWorkerSignatureValidation -Enable $true -TrustedCertStoreLocation "Cert:\LocalMachine\AutomationHybridStore"

-With the Hybrid Runbook workers configured to use only signed runbooks, you must sign runbooks that are to be used on the Hybrid Runbook Worker.
-Use the following sample PowerShell to sign your runbooks.
+With the Hybrid Runbook Workers configured to use only signed runbooks, you must sign runbooks that are to be used on the Hybrid Runbook Worker.
+Use the following sample PowerShell code to sign these runbooks.

 $SigningCert = ( Get-ChildItem -Path cert:\LocalMachine\My\<CertificateThumbprint>) Set-AuthenticodeSignature .\TestRunbook.ps1 -Certificate $SigningCert